-- 1. Serve people of all ages and abilities using all modes of transportation, as well as the movement of goods; - 2.
-Consider not only the presence of a transportation facility for vulnerable road users, but also the level of comfort and safety provided by that facility; and - 3.
+- 1. Serve people of all ages and abilities using all modes of transportation, as well as the movement of goods, without loss of life or serious injury; - 2.
+Are key to creating a Safe System, and specifically incorporate the six principles of the Safe System Approach; - 3.
+Consider not only the presence of a transportation facility for vulnerable road users, but also the level of comfort and safety provided by that facility; - 4.
+Provide safe and comfortable accommodation for vulnerable road users both along and across the right-of-way where necessary and appropriate; and - 5.
 Require connected travel networks, best-practice design criteria, and context-sensitive approaches.